oracle-devrel/springai-rag-db23ai/README.md

     spring.ai.ollama.chat.options.model=${OLLAMA_MODEL}
     ```

-In the `application.properties` check if the default env is set as `dev`:
+In `application.properties`, check if the default env is set as `dev`:

     ```properties
     spring.profiles.active=dev